Regulations implementing funding to support state and local governments (COVID-19)

 Funding provisions to support state and local governments as they manage the public health and economic consequences of the COVID-19 pandemic

 Funding provisions to support state and local governments

 Regulations from the U.S. Treasury Department and published as an interim final rule in today’s edition of the Federal Register implement funding provisions to support state and local governments as they manage the public health and economic consequences of the coronavirus (COVID-19) pandemic.

 President Biden on March 11, 2021, signed into law the “American Rescue Plan Act of 2021” that allocates $350 billion in funds to support state and local governments with regard to COVID-19 challenges.

-Today’s interim final rule [PDF 885 KB] provides that eligible state and local government recipients may use the funds to:
+The interim final rule [PDF 885 KB] (35 pages as published in the Federal Register on May 17, 2021) provides that eligible state and local government recipients may use the funds to:

 - Support public health expenditures

 - Address negative economic impacts caused by the public health emergency

 - Replace lost public sector revenue

 - Invest in water, sewer, and broadband infrastructure